An affordable phone with a huge battery

 The Moto G6 Play has a secret weapon that its pricier Moto G-siblings don't: A big ol' honking battery.
 For many people including myself, an affordable phone with a seemingly endless battery is the smartphone dream paradox.
-The iPhone X ($1,829 at Apple) and Pixel 2 cost much more than the Moto G6 Play but still get less battery life.
+The iPhone X (£1,149 at Apple) and Pixel 2 (£650 at Amazon Marketplace) cost much more than the Moto G6 Play but still get less battery life.

 The Moto G6 Play -- without discounts -- costs $199, £169, AU$329.
 To put it another way, for the price of one iPhone X, I could buy five Moto G6 Play phones.